 At the University of Redlands, we aim to be a model of campus and community sustainability.
 We are recognized nationally for student's sustainable efforts in programs such as the Arbor Day Foundation's Tree Campus USA program.
 Our campus also participates in the international recycling competition, Recycle-mania.
-At Redlands, we provide a wide array of opportunities in sustainability for students to pursue such as volunteer projects, work-study jobs and educational workshops.
+At Redlands, we provide a wide array of opportunities in sustainability for students to pursue such as volunteer projects, work-study jobs, and educational workshops.

 Students can get involved in a variety of environmental and sustainability programs on campus.
 The environmental based club, Students for Environmental Action (SEA) helps promote sustainability through education and programs on campus such as green week and were instrumental in starting S.U.R.F and Roots and Shoots, the Jane Goodall's organization working with neighborhood elementary schools to promote environmental education.